privacygmail cleanupemail security

 • Zero email data stored on MailMop servers

-• Only stores: user authentication, subscription status, action logs for support
+• Stores only: user authentication, subscription status, action logs for support

-• Email metadata cached locally in your browser only (you control deletion)
+• Email metadata is cached locally in your browser only (you control deletion)

 Best for: